-identified in para.
+(the number and total length of waste packages and their spacing in the borehole) and the factors identified in para.
 2.6.
-Each borehole should be fitted with a casing which is sealed at the bottom of the borehole to provide a dry and well defined disposal volume.
-More information on casing of disposal boreholes is given in paras 2.14, 6.34 and 6.44 and in Ref.
+Each borehole should be fitted with a casing which is sealed at the bottom of the borehole to provide a suitable and well defined disposal volume.
+More information on casing of disposal boreholes is given in paras 2.14, 6.34, 6.44, 6.46 and in Ref.
 [15].
-The spacing between boreholes should be optimized, taking account of the practicalities of drilling and operations, the potential for interactions between boreholes, and the results of safety assessment.
+The spacing between boreholes should be optimized, taking account of the characteristics of the site, the practicalities of drilling and operations, the potential for interactions between boreholes, and the results of safety assessment.

-2.8.
+- 2.8.
 A waste package is the product of conditioning the waste and includes one or more waste containers.
 The operating organization should use waste packages that are suitable for the borehole disposal facility.
-The size of the waste packages for disposal should be compatible with the diameter of the borehole and the size of the disused sealed radioactive sources.
-Backfill material should be used to fill spaces inside the waste packages, spaces in the boreholes outside the waste packages, and spaces between the borehole casing and the host geology.
-The waste package, backfill, host geological environment and surrounding rocks should provide a multi-barrier system that ensures a safe and sustainable management solution for the radioactive waste.
+The size of the waste packages for disposal, the diameter of the borehole, and the size of the disused sealed radioactive sources should be compatible.
+Backfill material should be used to fill spaces inside the waste packages, spaces in the boreholes outside the waste packages, and, as appropriate, spaces between borehole casing and the host geology.
+The waste package, backfill, host geological environment and surrounding rocks should provide a multi-barrier system that ensures a safe and sustainable management solution for the radioactive waste. - 2.9.

-2.9.
 In accordance with Requirement 5 of SSR-5 [4], the safety of a disposal facility is required to be ensured by passive means to the fullest extent possible and the need for actions to be taken after closure of the facility is required to be minimized.
 The operating organization should design the borehole disposal facility in such a way that safety is provided by passive means through the inherent characteristics of the components of the disposal system (i.e. the waste package, backfill materials and the host geological environment) and no actions need to be taken to ensure safety after the release of the site from regulatory control.
-Recommendations on monitoring at a borehole disposal facility are provided in Section 7.
+Recommendations on monitoring at a borehole disposal facility are provided in Section 7. - 2.10.

-2.10.
 When planning waste disposal, consideration should be given to the volumes of waste that need to be disposed of and to the capacities and dimensions of existing and planned disposal facilities.
-Borehole disposal facilities are constructed by drilling and, therefore, have a geometry that is generally suitable for relatively small volumes of radioactive waste as compared with the volumes that can be disposed of in near surface or geological disposal facilities.11
+Borehole disposal facilities are constructed by drilling and, therefore, have a geometry that is generally suitable for relatively small volumes of radioactive waste as compared with the volumes that can be disposed of in near surface or geological disposal facilities.11 - 2.11.

-2.11.
 The operating organization should optimize the design of a borehole disposal facility so that, in combination with appropriate facility siting (see paras 6.14-6.21 and Appendix I) and disposal at a sufficient depth, it is improbable that radioactive waste disposed of in a borehole will be affected by